DawsonJay/data-core-system/chats/README.md

 - **UUID metadata** - globally unique identification for merge safety

 ## Additional Notes
 This system creates perfect, AI-readable historical records that can be chained together to recreate complete development journeys.
 Each report preserves rich context and ensures zero information loss, building a comprehensive record that any AI system can analyze and understand.
 The goal is perfect historical preservation for future AI processing and analysis.

+**Framework v1.1 Features:**
+- **Technical Specifications** section for system architecture and metrics
+- **Enhanced validation** with minimum content requirements (50+ chars per section)
+- **File integrity verification** to ensure content is actually preserved
+- **Comprehensive conversation capture** instead of empty templates
+- **Temporal filenames with UUIDs** for human readability and merge safety

 UUIDs ensure merge safety when combining data cores, while temporal filenames provide human-readable organization and querying capabilities.
+The system now produces professional-grade documentation suitable for portfolios and collaboration.